About

 • create tools to pressure governments to implement commitments to eliminate gender-based violence against women

-Over 6000+ organizations in approximately 187 countries have participated in the Global 16 Days Campaign since 1991, with a reach of 300 million.
+Over 6000+ organizations in approximately 187 countries have participated in the 16 Days Campaign since 1991, with a reach of 300 million.